coreboot/blobs/cpu/intel/stm/README.md

 ## Supported silicon:

-The STM is designed to be BIOS, platform, and operating system agnostic.
+The STM is designed to be firmware, platform, and operating system agnostic.
 It has been tested on the Purism Librem 15v4 (Kaby Lake), Dell 990 (Sandybridge with a non-coreboot BIOS), and Minnowboard Max (Atom).